Bobby Sharp: Professional wrestling career

 Bobby Sharp had his first professional wrestling match at the age of 14 in Edmonton, Alberta for Monster Pro Wrestling.
-He continued his career as the one of the youngest active Canadian Wrestlers in history, and became the youngest Canadian Jr. Heavyweight Champion ever in March, 2005 at age 16.
+He continued his career as one of the youngest active Canadian Wrestlers in history, and became the youngest Canadian Jr. Heavyweight Champion ever in March, 2005 at age 16.
 He would go on to win the championship a second time in July of the same year.
 It was also in 2005 that the Edmonton Combative Sports Commission voted Sharp as the Professional Wrestler of the Year, and he remains the youngest recipient to win that award to date.

-Independent wrestling (2003-present)
+Independent wrestling (2009-present)

 Bobby Sharp has been a regular on the Canadian Independent wrestling scene for the better part of ten years.
 During which he has competed for World Wrestling Entertainment, Monster Pro Wrestling, Prairie Wrestling Alliance, Elite Canadian Championship Wrestling, High Impact Wrestling Canada, Stampede Wrestling, Atlantic Grand Prix Wrestling, Global Force Wrestling, Canadian Wrestling Elite, Action Wrestling Entertainment, Wrestling Fan Xperience, Canadian National Wrestling Alliance, Hart Legacy Wrestling, Destiny Wrestling, and Border City Wrestling among many other companies.
 In 2013 Sharp was booked in the maritimes to tour for the reboot of Atlantic Grand Prix Wrestling.
 He continued touring alongside Rene Dupree as the "Canadian Outlawz.